Leo Durocher: Chicago Cubs (1966–1972)

-Later career (1972-73, 1976)
+Houston Astros (1972–1973)

 Durocher managed the Houston Astros for the final 31 games of the 1972 season (posting a 16–15 record in that span), replacing Harry Walker while being tapped by general manager Spec Richardson in the belief that he could lead the Astros to a pennant.
 He would manage just one full season (1973), posting an 82–80 record despite dealing with intestinal problems (Preston Gomez stepped in to manage a portion of the season in his absence) as the Astros finished a middling fourth as Durocher drew the ire of multiple people that ranged from players such as Larry Dierker to Marvin Miller.
 On October 1, he resigned as manager, despite requests from Richardson to stay another year (Gomez was named his successor).
 Durocher stated upon his retirement, “Baseball has been 45 years of a wonderful life.
 But I have got a lot of things to do now.
 I'm going out to Palm Springs and I'm going to tee it up and play a lot of golf.”

+Coaching and later career

+Los Angeles Dodgers (1961–1964)

+He later served as a coach for the Dodgers, by then relocated to Los Angeles, from 1961 to 1964.